johnjcsmith/iPhoneMoCapiOS/README.md

 ### How to run the project ###

-    1. Clone and open the Unity project from [here](https://bitbucket.org/johnjcsmith/iphonemocap-unity).
+* Clone and open the Unity project from [here](https://github.com/johnjcsmith/iPhoneMoCapUnity).
-    2. Run the Unity project's scene
+* Run the Unity project's scene
-    3. In the menu bar select `iPhoneMoCap` -> `MeshPreview`
+* In the menu bar select `iPhoneMoCap` -> `MeshPreview`
-    4. Enable Mesh preview
+* Enable Mesh preview
+* Grab the iOS app project from [here](https://github.com/johnjcsmith/iPhoneMoCapiOS)
-    5. Make sure your iPhone X is connected to the same Wifi network and build / run this application.
+* Make sure your iPhone X is connected to the same Wifi network and build / run this application.
 (Don't forget to pod install)
-    6. This application should discover the unity host and begin streaming the motion data.
+* This application should discover the unity host and begin streaming the motion data.